OBLATES

 After that year, Novices have the option to proceed with an act of Oblation — a rite approved by the Church — and so become Oblates of St. Benedict.
 This commitment affiliates them with a particular Benedictine community and indicates their commitment to a Benedictine spiritual path, as they see fit for their particular station in life.
 This promise is not a binding vow as monastic vows are binding but is to be taken with seriousness, humility and sacred intent.

-Today, thousands of Oblates around the world carry the values and teachings of the Rule into their family lives, their churches of various denominations, their workplaces, and their community activities.
-They work and pray and pursue lectio divina (sacred reading and study) in connection with Benedictine men and women of their associate communities.
-Sometimes they join the community physically for prayer, work and recreation; however, if oblates live too far from the community to attend in person, they may support and join their community in spirit though regular personal prayer, reading, acts of devotion and contact through letters.
-Oblates are encouraged to make annual spiritual retreats, if possible to their associated monastic community, for recollection and renewal.
-Many Oblates regularly commit themselves to some sort of Christian service, as an outgrowth of their devotion.
+There are many thousands of oblates around the world carrying the values and teachings of the Rule of Benedict into their family lives, their churches of various denominations, their workplaces, and their community activities.
+They work and pray, and pursue lectio divina (sacred reading and study) in connection with Benedictine men and women of their associate communities.
+Often times, if living near enough, they join the community physically for prayer, work, and recreation.
+In summary, Oblates receive spiritual strength and inspiration from their commitments as Oblates of St. Benedict.

-At Mount Michael, Oblate spirituality is supported by an Oblate Director, who provides direction and instruction through letters, monthly meetings, a web site and even e-mail!
-With the advances in communication through e-mail and the World Wide Web, Oblates are finding it possible to connect to Mount Michael from a great distance and are welcomed from around the world.
-Monthly meetings at Mount Michael Abbey are offered for Oblates, and attendance is encouraged for those who live nearby.
-Local Mount Michael Oblates regularly volunteer at the Francis House in Omaha, Nebraska, a shelter and place where meals are offered for people who are homeless.
-Those Oblates who live far away usually find some other opportunity for service.
-Oblates from far and wide are always welcome to join the monastic community in the Liturgy of the Hours and daily Eucharist in the Abbey Chapel, whenever they are in our area.
+At Mount Michael, Oblate spirituality is supported by an Oblate Director, who provides direction and instruction through email, monthly meetings, and our website.
+The monthly meetings at the Abbey are offered for Oblates, and attendance is encouraged for those who live nearby.
+Local Mount Michael Oblates regularly volunteer at various charitable organizations including the Francis House in Omaha, a shelter and place meals are offered to people who are experiencing homelessness.

 Oblate Director